 Round the World tickets are always cheaper/ always more expensive

 Purchasing a round the world ticket can be cheaper than travelling to certain destinations at certain times of the year but there is no hard and fast rule.
-Sometimes due to availability of seats, round the world tickets can be cheaper than purchasing tickets to Europe of the US.
+Sometimes due to availability of seats, round the world tickets can be cheaper than purchasing tickets to Europe or the US.
 See our cost comparison for more information.
 One thing is for sure; round the world tickets deliver much better value than point to point fares due to their flexibility, no seasonal surcharges and the overall cost per flight.

 It’s cheaper to travel in a East or West direction

-Most fares are not affected but the direction you choose to fly.
+Most fares are not affected by the direction you choose to fly.
 Each city has slightly different departure taxes along the way and as long as there is availability on the same flights, there will only be a minor change based on if you head East or West.
 Our consultants may suggest to flip the order of the trip should availability make the difference.

 Round the world tickets are open dated